binance-chain/docs-site/docs/tss.md

 cp -r ~/.bnbcli ~/.bnbcli_backup_tss (replace ~/.bnbcli with their bnbcli home)
 ```

+### Init

+`tss init` will create home directory of a new tss setup, generate p2p key pair.

 Here are the global transaction flags:

 | Name       | Type   | Description                                                  | Note                                              |